 Malicious or compromised websites try to attack visitors.
 To protect people from these threats, Chrome uses Safe Browsing to identify attack websites.
 If Safe Browsing tells Chrome that a website is malicious, Chrome shows a full-screen warning.
-Despite the fact that our warnings are rarely wrong, users ignore the warnings nearly a fifth of the time.
+Despite the fact that our warnings are rarely wrong, people ignore the warnings nearly a fifth of the time.
 We are actively running experiments with the goal of decreasing how many people ignore the warnings.

 Shady websites also try to trick people into installing malicious programs on their computers.
 By default, Chrome blocks known malware downloads.
 Chrome also warns people about potentially dangerous files that have not been scanned; we are trying to improve this generic warning with new security measures.
 For example, we want to make it easier for people to view PDFs more safely without needing to show warnings about PDFs.

-Safe Browsing to help warn people about phishing pages, but we're also working on other ways to make authentication on the web easier and safer.
+Password management is hard.
+Sometimes people choose weak passwords, re-use passwords inappropriately, or type passwords into phishing websites.
+The browser currently offers people minimal assistance in choosing good passwords or knowing when to enter them.
+We're currently using Safe Browsing to help warn people about phishing pages, but we're also working on other ways to make authentication on the web easier and safer.

+Website authentication is paramount to online security.
+We know that current HTTPS indicators and warnings are confusing, and they are often false positives.
 The browser’s lack of confidence about the authenticity of a given TLS connection forces it to offer people a choice that they are not likely to understand, so we're working on ways to improve website authentication and protect users from inadvertently visiting or interacting with sites they don't intend to.
 Here are some of the things we're currently working on:

 The fundamental security boundary on the web is the origin, defined as the tuple (scheme, hostname, port).
 For example, (https, www.example.com, 443).
-We must surface this boundary to users during browsing, in permissions/capabilities dialogs, and so on, so that they can know whom they are talking to.
+We must surface this boundary to people during browsing, in permissions/capabilities dialogs, and so on, so that they can know whom they are talking to.
 In particular, it is important to note that unauthenticated origins (e.g. (http, www.example.com, 80)) are entirely observable and malleable by attackers who can control the network (often, even just a little bit of control is enough).

 Calculate the effective contrast ratio of text on its background: http://webaim.org/resources/contrastchecker/